the documentaries that ruled 2015

 4. The Wolfpack

-It's one thing for first-time filmmaker Crystal Moselle to bump into a show-stopping pack of lanky, long-haired, suit-clad siblings strolling down First Avenue.
-It's another to strike up a tight-knit bond with these Ray-Ban-sporting teens, given that the seven Angulos in question (six guys, one girl) have spent their entire lives confined to a four-bedroom Lower East Side apartment.
+For her first film, director Crystal Moselle formed a tight-knit bond with the seven lanky, long-haired Angulo sublings (six guys, one girl) who had spent their entire lives confined to a four-bedroom apartment on New York's Lower East Side.
 Their overprotective (okay, paranoid) Peruvian father was afraid his kids would be "contaminated" by the Big Apple.
-Studio scribes couldn't dream up such haunting, stranger-than-fiction family dysfunctions, yet Moselle is progressively allowed into the Angulos' fascinating microcosm.
+No screenwriter could have dreamed up the haunting, stranger-than-fiction family dysfunctions that Moselle is gradually allowed to observe.
 Given their hostage-like predicament, the homeschooled bruhs turn to movies and get really crafty and creative.
-All film buffs, they painstakingly restage scenes from their all-time favourite Scorseses, Tarantinos and Nolans - cobbling together Dark Knight armour using yoga mats and cardboard scraps, for instance.
+All film buffs, they painstakingly re-stage scenes from their all-time favorite Scorseses, Tarantinos and Nolans — cobbling together Dark Knight armor using yoga mats and cardboard scraps, for instance.
 While there's a troubling cloud of ambiguity weighing the whole thing down (i.e., why did father Oscar suddenly relinquish his iron-like grip?), it's the Angulos who make this Sundance prizewinner an absolute must-see.
-Articulate, ultra self-aware, charismatic and wise beyond their years, it's as if they'd been rehearsing for their 15 minutes their whole lives.
+Articulate, ultra self-aware, charismatic and wise beyond their years, it's as if the siblings had been rehearsing for their 15 minutes their whole lives.

-From youthful promise to dizzying stardom to tragic demise, two biographical portraits took wildly inventive, collage-like approaches to charting the lives of their mythical musical pillars.
-Brett Morgen's Kurt Cobain: Montage of Heck presents a smattering of impressive childhood artwork, cassette tape diaries and home movies of the sensitive alt-grunge icon, whose painful upbringing in Aberdeen, Washington prompted him to become an outstanding outsider scribe, lifelong feminist and advocate for society's misfits.
+These two biographical portraits took wildly inventive, collage-like approaches to charting the lives of their mythical musical subjects - from youthful promise to dizzying stardom to tragic demise.
+Brett Morgen's Kurt Cobain: Montage of Heck presents a smattering of impressive childhood artwork, cassette tape diaries and home movies of the sensitive alt-grunge icon, whose painful upbringing in Aberdeen, Washington prompted him to become an outstanding outsider songwriter, lifelong feminist and advocate for society's misfits.

-Asif Kapadia's box-office- smashing Amy eschews tired doc tropes by avoiding all talking heads, relying solely on audio interviews to move the chronology along, while letting the jazz great's raw lyrics float across the screen in diaristic fragments.
+Asif Kapadia's box-office-smashing Amy eschews tired doc tropes by avoiding talking heads and relying solely on audio interviews to move the story along, while letting the jazz great's raw lyrics float across the screen in diaristic fragments.
 Whether it was the beehive and eyeliner or the flannel shirts and cardigans, Amy and Kurt were both reluctant fashion rebels who sang from the heart, yearned for connection and struggled with fame and addiction in the heyday of tabloids (Cobain) or the ascent of the blogarazzi (Winehouse).
-Yet as sensitive and inventive as these docs may be, Morgen and Kapadia's kaleidoscopic portraits nevertheless feed into the longstanding mythology and perverse fascination with the "27 Club".
-Watching as the familiar narratives of self-destruction and untapped greatness play out makes their posthumous on-screen presence quite distressing, to say the least.
+Yet as sensitive and inventive as these docs may be, Morgen and Kapadia's portraits also feed into the longstanding mythology of (and our perverse fascination with) the "27 Club".
+As the familiar narratives of self-destruction play out, seeing Amy's and Kurt's posthumous on-screen appearances is distressing, to say the least.

 Text Michael-Oliver Harding